 What is a Market order?

 A Market order is designed to be executed immediately.
 It is meant to buy or sell at the best available price in the order book (which you can view before placing an order).
 Note that this is different from the last traded price.
 A common beginner mistake is to think the last traded price is what you will get when placing a market order.
 The order book can change significantly since the last traded price, especially in less popular trading pairs.

 An order book is comprised of all traders' limit orders (see below) for that trading pair.

 The drawback of a market order is that you’re not guaranteed the exact price you’re trying to buy or sell at.
 It all depends on what is available in the order book when your order is being executed.

 What is a Limit order?

-The disadvantage of limit orders is that there's no guarantee the order will completely fill (or fill at all) - adequate bids or asks to fill the order may not appear on the market.
+The disadvantage of limit orders is that there's no guarantee the order will completely fill (or fill at all).

 Learn more about how to set Limit prices.